rvvup/aws-assume-role/README.md

 # AWS Assume Role

-A simple utility to assume an AWS role.
+A simple utility to assume an AWS role and print the credentials to stdout.
 Statically linked, no dependencies.

-Uses the default AWS credential resolution mechanisms, so should support anything supported by profiles (including SSO, MFA etc) as well as environment variables and instance roles.
+Uses the default AWS credential resolution mechanisms, so should support anything supported by profiles (including SSO, MFA etc.) as well as environment variables and instance roles.

 # Usage